 For example, if I made the best scrambled eggs in the world and told you that such a recipe only required three eggs, then I have not told you exactly what to do in order to achieve culinary success with those ingredients; there’s a difference between knowing the ingredients and knowing the recipe.

-Similar to a standard SBOM is a SaaSBOM, where companies maintain listings of the SaaS offerings they partner with.
+Similar to a standard SBOM is a SaaSBOM, focused on the SaaS offerings a company partners with.
 Modern companies rope in SaaS organizations all the time to deliver a wide variety of services, ranging from security-related purposes like authentication and web application firewalls, to other key company functions like task management and marketing campaign creation.
-A company may also make the strategic decision to save developer time by using a SaaS tool to achieve a desired function, giving developers the ability to focus on other important tasks.

-Tying in external SaaS services can be critical in delivering a company’s own, unique offering.
+Tying in external SaaS services can be critical in delivering a company’s own, unique offering, but it can introduce a new layer of security risks that must be noted.
 What if a company relied on a SaaS product or identity provider to provide authentication for their platform, and that SaaS product went down?
 Or, worse yet, what if that SaaS product is the victim of a compromise?
-A company would want to know exactly how that affected product ties into their platform in every way so they can act decisively and communicate effectively, both internally and externally.
+A company’s leaders would want to know exactly how that affected product ties into their platform so they can act decisively and communicate effectively, both internally and externally.
 In this case, their SBOM would contain their own code elements plus the SaaS solutions they subscribe to for product delivery.

 SaaS functions run the gamut and organizations need to keep track of what SaaS solutions are in place and what role they play.

 Now, what if there are ingredients that you do not want to be made public?
 Or, perhaps you only want to make certain information public and then share more information only after you have established a trusted relationship with another party?